-Partner and Head of Family Asset Protection, Private Client
+Partner, Global Head of Family Asset Protection, Private Client

 Marcus leads the firm's international Family Asset Protection team across Asia and Europe.